camunda/camunda-bpm-sdk-js/doc/embedded-forms/controls/choices.md

 boolean, enum values, ...

-### Attributes

-The following attributes are used with select tags (attributes marked with an "*" are required):

-* __cam-variable-name__: *
-  The name of the variable, can not be empty.

-* __cam-choices__:
-  The name of the variable having holding the choices, can not be empty.
-  If the select tag has `option` tags as children, the new `option` tags will be append.

 ### Example: minimal

 The following snippet illustrate the minimalistic way to render a dropdown selection with choices